Notice: This page requires JavaScript to function properly.

 1234567891011

-package com.example; public class Main { public static void main(String[] args) { for (int i = 0; i < 30; i++) { if (i % 2 == 0) { // check if `i` is even System.out.println(i); } } } }
+package com.example; public class Main { public static void main(String[] args) { for (int i = 0; i < 30; i++) { if (i % 2 == 0) { // Check if `i` is even System.out.println(i); } } } }

-Great, in the code above, we used the variable i when checking the condition.
-In other words, i represents the numbers we are considering.
-Next, we check if the number i is even using the modulo operation (%).
-If the remainder of division by 2 is zero, then the number is even, meaning it is divisible by 2 without a remainder.
+In the code above, we use the variable i to check the condition, where i represents the current number.
+We then determine whether i is even using the modulo operator (%).
+If i % 2 == 0, the number is even because it is divisible by 2 without a remainder.

 1. How many iterations will be there?

-2. How many times "i" will be displayed
+2. How many times i will be displayed

 How many iterations will be there?